 Adult accompaniment empowers parents with an effective tool to regulate the films their children may wish to view outside of the home.
 Without these rules, parents would be deprived of control and children could be exposed to inappropriate or even harmful material.
 By attending films with adult accompaniment, children do so under the best of circumstances, as parents are able to respond to any questions or concerns their children may have.

 What do the terms following a classification indicate? (ex: PG: violence; coarse language)

 Classifications are often followed by advisories, such as violence and coarse language.
 Advisories are included based on their degree of relevancy to the film’s classification.
 For example, a film classified PG: violence, will have been classified PG on the basis of the level of violence in the film.
 There may be elements other than those listed in the advisory present in the film.
 Consumers are encouraged to consult our online decisions summaries that list all of the films’ content.
 A list of advisories recently employed can be accessed here: link

 Do you censor films?

 Consumer Protection BC has moved away from government’s original mandate of censorship.
 Our primary focus is to inform people and let them make viewing decisions based on content.
 We assign films into classification categories and provide detailed classification information to the public to allow consumers to make educated choices.

-What about general release home videos and VOD?
+What about general release home videos?

 The Motion Picture Act does not mandate Consumer Protection BC to regulate home video, outside of Adult home video.
 Instead the Motion Picture Association – Canada provides classification information for general release videos and DVDs.
 The MPA-C aggregates classification information from participating provincial jurisdictions to create an average rating.
 Further information can be accessed at www.mpa-canada.org.